schism-dev/schism/docs/input-output/param.md

 Pre-processing flag is very useful for checking integrity of the horizontal grid and some inputs. `ipre=1`: code will output centers.bp, sidecenters.bp, (centers build point, sidcenters build point), and `mirror.out` and stop.
 Check errors in `fatal.error` or system outputs.

 !!!important
     `ipre/=0` only works for single CPU!
 If you use scribed I/O (`OLDIO` off), make sure the number of 'computes' is 1, plus extra for scribes.
-Also under this option, the pre-processing run may finish without a clean exist (as the scribe world is still initializing).
-Check `outputs/` (`mirror.out` and `fatal.error`) and system outputs; if the run is finished you can manually kill it.
+Also under the scribe mode, the pre-processing run will likely finish without a clean exist (as the scribe world is still initializing).
+Check `outputs/` (`mirror.out` and `fatal.error`) and system outputs; if the run is finished (e.g., you see 'Pre-processing completed successfully') you can manually kill the run.

 ### ibc (int), ibtp (int)
 Barotropic/baroclinic flags.